-Work Experience Work experience is the know-how an individual gains when working in a job.
+Can work experience and education substitute for Work experience is the know-how an individual gains when working in a job.
 Some employers expect individuals to have prior work experience in a related job to be considered for a position.
-Can work experience and education substitute for each other?
-While some employers may establish both work experience and educational requirements, other employers may accept work experience in lieu of an educational requirement or vice versa.
-For example, one job may require both a Master's degree and 5 years of related work experience while another job may accept either a Master's degree with no related work experience or a Bachelor's degree with 5 years of related work experience.
-Licensure Licensure is a state's grant of legal authority to practice the profession within a designated scope of practice.
+While some employers may establish both work experience and educational requirements, other employers may accept work experience in lieu of an educational requirement or vice versa. education substitute for requirements, other employers may accept work experience in lieu of an educational requirement or vice versa.
+For example, one job may require both a Macter's degree and E years of related work 6 For example, one job may require both a Master's degree and 5 years of related work experience while another job may accept either a Master's degree with no related work experience or a Bachelor's degree with 5 years of related work experience.
+(Licensure is a state's grant of legal authority to practice the profession within a designated scope of practice.
 Licensure prohibits anyone from practicing a profession who is not licensed, regardless of whether the individual has been certified by a private organization.
-Certification Certification is an often voluntary process where individuals meet established standards to demonstrate their competence, experience, knowledge and skill in a particular profession or occupation to employers and the public.
-Salary/Wages Salary is the amount of gross income a job provides for one year.
+S Certification is an often voluntary process where individuals meet established standards to demonstrate their competence, experience, knowledge and skill in a particular profession or occupation to employers and the public. i Salary is the amount of gross income a job provides for one year.
 If salary information is unavailable you can also record hourly wage estimates.
 A wage is the amount of income a job provides that is received on an hourly, daily, or weekly basis.
-Employment Outlook Employment outlook is an estimation of future growth of an occupation.
+E (Employment outlook is an estimation of future growth of an occupation.
 Employment outlook can be represented by employment increase in number of jobs (employment in 2006 = 3,800 and estimated employment in 2016 = 4,830) or percentage of growth increase (27% percent increase in employment from 2006 to 2016).
-References Record resources and/or notes you may need when revising or updating this career ladder/lattice.
+I Record resources and/or notes you may need when revising or updating this career ladder/lattice.
 For example, copy and paste searched job titles and related codes as well as links to Web sites used to complete the job information fields.